spacepy/dbprocessing/docs/developer/tests.rst

 Unit tests use the version of dbprocessing modules in the ``build`` directory, i.e. run ``python setup.py build`` before running the unit tests.

+Some unit tests access databases of sample information.
+These are built on the fly.
+Sqlite databases are used unless :envvar:`PGDATABASE` is defined.
+In that case, it is the name of a Postgresql database to use instead.

+.. envvar:: PGDATABASE

+   Name of a Postgresql database to use for unit testing.
+Must exist but be empty (i.e., no tables).
+See :ref:`scripts_specifying_database` for other environment variables controlling this connection.
+All tables will be removed from this database at the end of unit testing!

 .. _functional:

 Functional Tests